eslint/eslint/docs/src/contribute/pull-requests.md

 When a pull request is merged, its commits will be squashed into one single commit.
 The first line of the squashed commit message will contain the title of the pull request.

-The pull request title format is important because these messages are used to create a changelog for each release.
+The pull request title format is important because the titles are used to create a changelog for each release.
 The tag and issue number help to create more consistent and useful changelogs.

 ## Following Up